moq-wg/moq-charter/charter.md

 Media will be mapped onto underlying QUIC mechanisms (QUIC Streams and/or QUIC datagrams) and can be used over raw QUIC or WebTransport.

-The proposed solution provides extensibility for supporting different media formats and shall specify a mandatory to implement format to ensure interoperability.
-Support for multiple media types, media encodings and prioritization schemes shall be proposed.
+The proposed solution provides extensibility for supporting different media container formats (including CMAF) and shall specify a mandatory to implement container format to ensure interoperability.
+Support for multiple media types, media encodings and prioritization schemes shall be proposed, in addition to a simple method of authentication to access media streams as well as carrying information for additional decryption of media payloads where required.

 The mechanism to name and request media will enable: